Creating a Function

 );

-Now, we can list our Functions to verify it was created:
+Now list your Function to verify it was created:

 my_db.public/my_store# LIST FUNCTIONS;